Konzepte-moderner-Softwareentwicklung/Backend/README.md

 # Docker-Images bauen
 docker compose build

-# add you ip and port to frontend in nginx/nginx.conf
+# add you ip and port to frontend in nginx/nginx.conf (line 21 and 50)
 # start frontend

 # Entwicklungsumgebung starten